 Enter the name of your domain.
 The domain name you enter here is the domain name that Exchange will associated with all of your email.
 If you use a hosting company to host your Internet Domain, then you may want to enter the name of your Internet domain with ".local".
 If you host your own Internet Domain then you would enter your domain name here.

-In our example we are assuming that IGetMail.com is hosted at an Internet Hosting Company.
+In our example, we are assuming that IGetMail.com is hosted at an Internet Hosting Company.
 Since we do not host IGetMail.com on this Exchange Server, we will use IGetMail.local to indicate our internal domain for IGetMail.

 NOTE: Once you enter your domain name it is very hard to change it in the future, so you should take great care when enter this name.

-Next you will be asked a similar question which is at the domain level instead of the forest level on the previous screen.
+You will be asked a similar question which is at the domain level instead of the forest level on the previous screen.
 You should follow the same approach and include the function level to include the lowest version of Windows you plan to use for domain controllers.
 Press Next.

 The first Domain Controller needs to have a DNS server running locally.
 The optimal location is to start out with having the installation wizard install the DNS server locally.
-Also it will automatically make this computer a global catalog server.
+Also, it will automatically make this computer a global catalog server.
 Press Next.

 You can specify where you want Active Directory to store its data.
-If you only have on e drive in your Server then use the defaults.
+If you only have one drive in your Server, then use the defaults.
 If you have multiple drives, you can select which drive to use.
 Press Next.

-Should you need to restore Active Directory in the event of a hard drive failure you will need to boot your Server into a special mode called "Directory Restoration Mode".
+Should you need to restore Active Directory in the event of a hard drive failure, you will need to boot your Server into a special mode called "Directory Restoration Mode".
 Should you need to boot your computer into this special mode, you will need to use a special password just for this restoration.
 You can define this password at this time.
 NOTE: This password is different than the administrator account and if you change the administrator password this password will not change.
 So you will need to store this password forever in a safe place.
 Press Next.

 The Installation Wizard will show its progress as it configures your Server.
 This will take a long time.